Elias-Black/Landing-CMS/README.md

 ### Hello guys!
 I wrote this CMS for myself and want to share it for everyone.
 Landing CMS is a simple tool for management landing pages.
 It doesn't use any databases.
 All data stores in a plain text files.
 You need only web-server with PHP 5.2 or newer (7 and 7.3 supports)!

-*For the rapid development of the project, you can make a donation!*

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QGKZW29YXRDCL)